-- CET1 ratio almost unchanged, as effects from net profit and REA are offset by changed deductions - Total capital ratio declined with the call of our EUR 750m AT1 - REA of DKK 856bn was slightly lower in Q1 (Q4: DKK 860bn) as lower credit risk mitigated higher market risk associated with the ongoing volatility. - During Q1, it was announced that the Danish and Norwegian CCyB will be fully reactivated to 2.5% by the end of Q1 2023 - The leverage ratio was 4.7% according to transitional rules and 4.6% under fully phased-in rules
+- CET1 ratio almost unchanged, as effects from net profit and REA are offset by changed deductions - Total capital ratio declined with the call of our EUR 750m AT1 - REA was slightly lower in Q1 as lower credit risk mitigated higher market risk associated with the ongoing volatility - During Q1, it was announced that the Danish and Norwegian CCyB will be fully reactivated to 2.5% by the end of Q1 2023 - The leverage ratio was 4.7% according to transitional rules and 4.6% under fully phased-in rules

-^{} Based on fully phased-in rules including fully phased-in impact of IFRS 9.
+^{} Based on fully loaded impact on capital ratio from IFRS 9.
 Pro forma fully phased-in min.
-CET1 req. in March 2023 of 4.5%, capital conservation buffer of 2.5%, SIFI buffer requirement of 3%, countercyclical buffer of 1.8% and CET1 component of Pillar II requirement.
+CET1 requirement of 4.5%, plus CET1 component of pillar II add-on and including combined buffer requirements consisting of capital conservation buffer of 2.5%, SIFI requirement of 3%, and countercyclical buffer of 1.8%.